 You will explore the relationship between literature and the visual arts from the Renaissance to the present.
-You'll examine a wide range of literary texts alongside paintings, works of art criticism, and recent critical and theoretical writings.
+You'll examine a wide range of literary texts alongside paintings, works of art criticism and theoretical writings.

 Unruly Subjects and Renaissance Texts

-Our subject is unruliness: how it was defined, represented, attacked and, on occasion, defiantly celebrated in later 16th- and early 17th-century English literature.
-The focus is on writing which was regarded with suspicion by the authorities, treats controversial issues of the day (such as rebellion, sexual misconduct, cross-dressing and witchcraft) and incorporates socially marginal figures whose irreducible and unruly humanity challenges us to reflect on their marginalisation and on those who are similarly marginalised in our times.
+Our subject is unruliness - how it was defined, represented, attacked and, on occasion, defiantly celebrated in later 16th and early 17th-century English literature.
+The focus is on how writing, which was regarded with suspicion by the authorities, treats controversial issues of the day such as rebellion, sexual misconduct, cross-dressing and witchcraft and incorporates socially marginal figures whose irreducible and unruly humanity challenges us to reflect on their marginalisation and on those who are similarly marginalised in our times.

 The Globalisation of American Culture: International Perspectives on America as a Cultural Superpower

-Is the world simply becoming ever more “Americanised”?
-Or can countries and peoples resist the USA’s “cultural imperialism”?
+Is the world simply becoming ever more 'Americanised'?
+Or can countries and peoples resist the USA’s 'cultural imperialism'?
 This module explores the impact of Americanisation, examining how cultures have appropriated, transformed, rejected, embraced and imagined America.
-You'll also consider the influence it's had on your own identity.
+You'll also consider the influence it has had on your own identity.

 “Mi Raza Primero!”
 Mexican-American History and Culture